-The Bank Package I-V segment is not exposed to interest rate changes, as the majority of the group companies' loans and advances carry floating rates of interest.
-The interest rate risk at 31 December 2019 amounted to DKK 0 million (2018: DKK 0 million).
+For the Bank Package I-V segment, the majority of the group companies' loans and advances carry floating rates of interest and are not exposed to changes in interest rates.
+The interest rate risk as of 31 December 2020 amounted to DKK 0 million (2019: DKK 0 million).